Mark-Kramer/Case-Studies-Python/content/05/the-cross-covariance-and-coherence.md

 # Summary <a id="summary"></a>

-In this module, we analyzed ECoG data recorded from two electrodes during an auditory task.
+In this notebook, we analyzed ECoG data recorded from two electrodes during an auditory task.
 The task involved the repeated presentation of auditory stimuli, resulting in 100 trials of 1 s duration recorded simultaneously from the two electrodes.
 We began the analysis with visual inspection of individual trials and of all trials at once.
 Then, to assess the relations between the two recordings, we computed the cross-covariance.
 We discussed how the cross-covariance is an extension of the autocovariance, and found that the single-trial cross-covariance between the ECoG signals exhibited periodic structure, consistent with rhythmic coupling of period 0.125 s.
 However, the trial-averaged cross-covariance provided less evidence for consistent rhythmic coupling across trials.
 We then computed the trial-averaged spectrum and found a large peak near 8 Hz and a much smaller peak near 24 Hz.

 To further assess the relation between the two electrodes, we computed the coherence.
 The coherence is strong (approaches 1) at a chosen frequency $f_0$ when there exists a constant phase relation at frequency $f_0$ between two electrodes over trials.
 We found a strong coherence between the two ECoG electrodes only at 24 Hz.
 We concluded that although both ECoG signals possessed dominant rhythms at 8 Hz, these rhythms were not coherent between the two electrodes.
 The strong coherence appeared only at the small-amplitude 24 Hz rhythm.
 Finally, we implemented a technique to visualize the distribution of phase differences between the two electrodes across trials, and provided some suggestions for how to compute the coherence for a single trial of data.